learn-academy-2022-golf/tic-tac-toe-team-mayhem/README.md

 create a new branch called grid. take the state array and state value to make a grid utalizing the .map function
-- As a user, I can click on a square to mark it.
+- As a user, I can click on a square to mark it. we need to create a function, this function will update out tic tac toe board to mark each space.
 - As a user, my partner can click on a square after me and see their mark.
 - As a user, I can't click on a square that has already been marked.
 - As a user, when either my partner or I win the game (three squares in a row: horizontally, vertically, or diagonally) I can see a notice telling me which player won.